“Mum, Can I do a ‘Go Fund Me’ for Elijah*?” Explorason came in and asked last night.

 We are nearing the end of our time in Kenya.
 We are going to try and wrap up our blog work this week so we have a few days spare next week.

 We generally will NOT be handing out money to strangers.
-This encourages them to look and ‘act poor’.
+This encourages them to look and act like poor people.
 It encourages them to beg.
 We want to encourage them to work and to retain their dignity and self-worth.

 Some we will on occasion try and buy from if they have an item we want, or employ them for a task, but at a good and fair price so it encourages their business.